joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 };
 ```

 If the returned value is `undefined`, we render a `div` element with a message `"could not find pet"`.
-Otherwsie - if the pet _was_ found, we render a `Pet` component with the pet's name and species as _props_.
+Otherwise, if the pet _was_ found, we render a `Pet` component with the pet's name and species as _props_.

 #### `Pets.js`: `renderPetList`

-The other route - `/pets`, is simpler in that we do not need any params from the url.
+The other route - `/pets` - is simpler in that we do not need any params from the URL.
 Even though the `renderPetList` function is defined as if no arguments are passed to it, the `props` argument will still be passed.
 But `props.match.params` will be an empty object, since there are no params to the `url`.
 So in this case we ignore the passed-in `props` completely.
 All we need to do is fetch all the pets from our `petAPI` and render a `PetList` component with the pets as a prop.

 ```jsx
 renderPetList = () => {